 This week, commissioners in Webb County, Texas, gave U.S. Customs and Border Protection the right to survey the riverbank along less than 100 feet of the Rio Bravo near the border town of Laredo for future wall construction.

-As 2020 ramps up, however, the biggest border wall surprise might be how expensive the project could get —about $11 billion for 576 feet of barriers, according to Customs and Border Protection, making it the most expensive wall project in the world.
+As 2020 ramps up, however, the biggest border wall surprise might be how expensive the project could get —about $11 billion for 576 miles of barriers, according to Customs and Border Protection, making it the most expensive wall project in the world.

 New Crystal Lagoons projects